-Ian Humberstone is an English writer and musician based in Edinburgh, Scotland.
+Ian Humberstone is an English writer, musician and ethnographer based in Edinburgh, Scotland.

-His composition work includes songwriting, sound collage and instrumental scoring.
+His musical output includes songwriting, sound collage and instrumental scoring.
 Each of his releases is tracked at home to an open-reel tape recorder he salvaged and restored when a teenager.
 His music has featured in The Wire, Record Collector and The Quietus, and been broadcast on BBC Radio 1, 2, 3 and 6 Music.

 He is the co-curator of Bonspiel (a series of live events in Thomson’s Tower in Duddingston, Edinburgh), and the co-founder of Folklore Tapes (a record label and artist collective responding to British folk arcana).